What is Peripheral Arterial Disease (PAD/PVD)?

 - Physical inactivity – Physical activity increases the distance that people with PAD can walk without pain.
 Supervised exercise programs can be developed for you if you have PAD.

-PAD testing at Alate Vein Center is painless and covered by insurance, including Medicaid and Medicare.
+PAD/PVD tests at Alate Vein Center are painless and covered by insurance, including Medicaid and Medicare.
 We use the latest technology, which is more accurate at predicting where there is blockage in the blood vessels in your legs and feet.

-Whether or not your PAD needs treating beyond medications and lifestyle changes (controlling blood pressure, quitting smoking, controlling diabetes, cholesterol, etc.) will be determined by our state-of-the-art testing.
+Whether or not your peripheral vascular disease needs treating beyond medications and lifestyle changes (controlling blood pressure, quitting smoking, controlling diabetes, cholesterol, etc.) will be determined by our state-of-the-art testing.
 You will have your results immediately.

-If left untreated, PAD can lead to serious medical problems.
-If you are at risk for PAD, we encourage you to come in for an evaluation and testing even if you are not currently having symptoms.
+If left untreated, this can lead to serious medical problems.
+If you are at risk for PAD/PVD, we encourage you to come in for an evaluation and testing even if you are not currently having symptoms.

-When treatment is needed, Alate Vein Center utilizes all the latest, minimally-invasive techniques.
+When treatment is needed for peripheral arterial disease, Alate Vein Center utilizes all the latest, minimally-invasive techniques.
 These treatments are performed under mild sedation in our state-of-the-art procedure suites.
 No hospitalization is required.
-The PAD doctors at Alate Vein Center will evaluate and determine which of the following treatment options is right for you.
+The PAD/PVD doctors at Alate Vein Center will evaluate and determine which of the following treatment options is right for you.

 Atherectomy is a relatively newer treatment where a small device is able to cut out the plaque and actually remove the source of the narrowing/blockage.
 At Alate Vein Center, we use the most advanced, controllable atherectomy devices available.